New type of Michelin Tweel Tyre

 Michelin tyres help the new Citroën Hybrid Air eco prototype to reduce its carbon dioxide emissions, increase its energy efficiency and improve resistance to aquaplaning.
 The Hybrid Air was revealed at the Geneva Motor …

-When I first saw this post i thought that the prototype Michelin tyre called the Michelin Tweel Tyre had been developed for real time use, but looking at this I think not.
+When I first saw this post i thought that the prototype Michelin tyre called the Michelin Tweel Tyre.
+Consequently which had been developed for real time use.
+But looking at this I think not.